By Nick Anders, disillusioned expat in Spain.

 An expats life in Spain can be really hard, a constant struggle, make sure you are prepared for all of this because you haven’t seen anything like this on A Place In The Sun and nobody involved in the property/estate agent business will ever warn you of the downsides and disadvantages to moving and living in Spain.

-Reasons I Now Hate Spain and Want To Move Back to the UK
+Reasons I Now Hate Living in Spain and Want To Move Back to the UK

 Crime in Spain

 I felt safe in Spain when I first emigrated and moved here.
-I didn’t see any crime, people were friendly, I thought crime didn’t hardly exist here.
+I didn’t see any crime, people were friendly, I thought crime hardly existed here.

 Until I found out that often when people are burgled in Spain they are bound and gagged.
 The luckier ones are gassed.
 Even houses with dogs – and have you noticed how many people have big dogs – yeah now I get it – get hit because they poison the dogs.

 No, I don’t like living in fear and I’m sure the recession will only increase crime in Spain.

 Trouble is Spain is very close to some very poor African countries and there are lots of poor immigrants, mostly illegal and from places such as Eastern Europe, South America and Morocco, who will do anything to survive.